aliguzmanadan/Wiki_Django_WebApp/README.md

 # wiki
 Project_01 Course web programming

-This is Web programing project in Django.
+This is a Web programing project in Django.
 The idea is to reporduce what the wikipedia webpage does.

 Have a look at it by following the following steps:

 1. Download the repository to your local computer.